vent555/ci_cd/README.md

-#CI/CD with Jenkins and deployment in Kubernetes
+# Lab task: CI/CD with Jenkins and deployment in Kubernetes
+## Install Jenkins
+* Create VM using vagrant
+* Configure VM with ansible